Privacy Policy

 California residents

-If you are a California resident, the California Consumer Privacy Act (CCPA/CPRA) may give you additional rights.
-We do not sell or share your personal information as those terms are defined under California law.
-The email address you provide is used only to send you a one-time app launch notification.
+If you are a California resident, the CCPA/CPRA may give you additional rights.
+We do not sell or share your personal information as defined under California law.
+This website does not collect personal data.
+Crash data collected by the app does not identify you personally and is not sold or shared for commercial purposes.

 Cookies and tracking